searchdiscovery/mohawk-flooring-dl-spec/events/Location Listing Item Clicked.md

 ## Location Listing Item Clicked

-Set when a visitor clickes either the "Make This My Retailer" option as a part of a dealer listing or if they click through to the dealer's detail page.
+Set when a visitor clickes the "Make This My Retailer" option as a part of a dealer listing.

 ## Javascript Code
 ```js